 Larry Slawson received his Master's Degree from UNC Charlotte.
 He has 15+ years of experience with dogs and various pets.

-Throughout the world, there exists only a handful of dog breeds that can be consistently described as well-behaved, obedient, and fearless.
+Around the world, there exists only a handful of dog breeds that can be consistently described as well-behaved, obedient, and fearless.
 One of these dogs is the Weimaraner.
 Originally bred in the 1800s for the purpose of tracking large game, this breed continues to fulfill this role in the modern era and is a favorite for hunters and trappers alike.

 This work examines the Weimaraner and provides an in-depth analysis of the animal’s behavioral patterns, temperament, and general traits.
 This includes a discussion of the Weimaraner’s health concerns, grooming and exercise requirements, as well as water and nutritional needs.
 It is the author’s hope that a better understanding (and appreciation) of this remarkable breed will accompany readers following their completion of this work.